BIGJRA/BIGJRA.github.io/reborn.md

     - Rock Slide
     - Crush Claw

-Another battle with Aster and Eclipse, this time featuring a full team, however this one shouldn't usually be too bad.
-Deal with Solrock and Lunatone as you usually do, then you'll have the other four.
+Another battle with Aster and Eclipse, this time featuring a full team.
+Solrock and Lunatone are somewhat slow and have many weaknesses.
 The Lycanrocs and Passimian are speedy and hit hard, but after a few turns they'll all become slowed down by the field, allowing you to capitalize on their low bulk.
-Oranguru likes to use Instruct and/or hit both of your Pokemon with Nature Power into field-boosted Muddy Water, so be careful of that, but you should be able to take it down otherwise without too much trouble.
+Oranguru likes to use Instruct and/or hit both of your Pokemon with Nature Power into field-boosted Muddy Water, so be careful of that.

 Left from here you'll grab a hidden *Potion*, *Tiny Mushroom*, *Ether*, and *Escape Rope*.
 Cut the tree up from here to get another hidden *Tiny Mushroom*.
 Go down from here.
 You'll find a *Magical Seed* and hidden *Purple Shard*.
 Head down and right to grab a hidden *Tiny Mushroom* and a hidden *Green Shard* a bit further... and we can finally enter the building here.